What is Behavior Design?

 These graphics details the core content you'll find covered in the book.

-About once a month I run a Behavior Design Boot Camp.
+About once a month I run a Behavior Design Boot Camp where I teach in-depth about my models and methods in Behavior Design.

-Boot Camp is two intensive days of learning my Behavior Design models and methods.
 It’s an experience people describe as pivotal and transformative — a game-changer.
-When you leave Boot Camp, you’re ready to apply what you've learned immediately.
+When you complete Boot Camp, you’re ready to apply what you've learned immediately.
 You will have insights and skills to solve significant problems we face today in health, financial wellness, civic engagement, and learning.

 See more about upcoming Boot Camps: Apply now for Boot Camp